baltsaros/ft_transcendence/README.md

 ## Some commands
 * *turbo run build* - to build apps
-* *turbo run start* - to start NestJS server with React build in the production mode; only *localhost:3000* will work in this case
+* *turbo run start* - to start NestJS server with React build in the production mode; only *localhost:3000* will work in this case; also need to have .env in the root directory
 * *turbo run dev* - to launch both apps in the develpment mode; to access the NestJS server go to *localhost:3000/api*; to access the React server go to *localhost:5173*
 * if the aforementioned commands do not work, replace *turbo* with *npm*